-where $N$ and $N_\perp$ are the number of total photons and perpendicular photons contained in the probe beam.
+where $N$ and $N_\perp$ are the number of total and perpendicular photons contained in the probe beam.

-Running the simulations using the algorithm presented in Section \ref{Sec:Numerical} and extrapolating the results assuming a $1/\lambda^2$ dependency yields $N_\perp/N=1.42\cdot10^{-12}$ (see Fig. \ref{Fig:FlipFreqEvol}), which represents a deviation of less than 2\% from the value obtained by Karbstein et. al. ($N_\perp/N=1.39\cdot10^{-12}$) in \cite{Gies1}.
+Running the simulations using the algorithm presented in section \ref{Sec:Numerical} and extrapolating the results assuming a $1/\lambda^2$ scaling yields $N_\perp/N=1.42\cdot10^{-12}$ (see figure \ref{Fig:FlipFreqEvol}), which represents a deviation of less than 2\% from the value obtained by Karbstein et. al. ($N_\perp/N=1.39\cdot10^{-12}$) in \cite{Gies1}.